 Pro-tip: Don’t drag your paddleboard by the fin, nose, or leash into the water.

-2. Sit criss-cross apple sauce Indian style, on your knees, or kneel while paddling out.
+Sit on your knees, with your legs crossed criss-cross apple sauce Indian style, or kneel while paddling out.

 A SUP is a lot wider than a longboard and with your legs dangling off the sides it will take you longer to paddle out.